IBM/sms-analysis-with-wks/README.md

 ## 7. Create a Task for Human Annotation

+> Note: With the latest release of Watson Knowledge Studio, most of the remainig steps below reference menu actions that have been moved.
+There is a new **Machine Learning Model** menu item that has been added to the left side of the UI panel.
+It contains actions associated with **Tasks** (now referred to as **Annotation Tasks**), **Performance**, and **Versions**.
+Please keep this in mind as you navigate the following steps.

 Add a task for human annotation by creating a task and assigning it annotation sets.

 From the **Access & Tools -> Documents** panel, select the **Task** tab and press the **Add Task** button.

 ![](doc/source/images/wks/task-2-create_task.png)